 Documentation is essential in filing a claim, whether it is to your own insurance carrier or if you are making a claim against a third party.
 If the incident occurred on campus, contact Public Safety at 610-330-5330 to file an incident report.
 An incident report should also be filed with Public Safety for damages occurring off campus that were not reported to the police.
 If the police were called to the scene, a similar document can be obtained from the local police jurisdiction.
 Keep copies of all medical bills, invoices for purchase of replacements of damaged or lost property or repairs, and estimates.
 Set up a file on your claim, and keep copies of all correspondence, notes of who you spoke with and when, their phone number, and the outcome of the call.
-Do not dispose of damaged items or have damage repaired until the insurance company authorizes you to do so – they may want to inspect the damage.
+Do not dispose of damaged items or have the damage repaired until the insurance company authorizes you to do so – they may want to inspect the damage.

 Filing a Claim on Policies You Own